 Their eldest son Francis married Mary Stuart, Queen of the Scots, in 1548 when Mary was only six years old and he himself was only four.
 It was an arranged marriage to settle an alliance between Scotland and France.
 The marriage didn’t actually take place until 10 years later, on 24 April 1558.

-Upon Francis's death, her second son Charles (born 27 June 1550), 10 years old at the time, had came to the throne as Charles IX.
-Owing to his age, Catherine was in effect in charge.
+Upon Francis’s death, her second son Charles (born 27 June 1550), 10 years old at the time, came to the throne as Charles IX.
+Owing to his age, and no interfering wife, Catherine was in effect in charge.

-In 1574, Charles died on 30 May at the age of 24, whereupon her third son, Edouard-Alexandre (born 19 September 1551) came to the throne as Henry III of France.
+In 1574, Charles died on 30 May at the age of 24, whereupon her third son, Edouard-Alexandre (born 19 September 1551) came to the throne as Henry III of France at the age of 22.

-Catherine died 5 January 1589 of natural causes.
+Catherine died 14 years later on 5 January 1589 of natural causes.

 Still, upon Henry III’s demise in 1589, Henri became Henri IV of France, and Margot, Queen Margot of France.